Get Everything About Microsoft Cloud Storage - OneDrive

 This article will show you everything related to Microsoft cloud storage.
 If you happen to need this, please keep reading below.

-Microsoft cloud storage is a file hosting service, also called SkyDrive previously, which allows users to store any important files securely in the cloud, share files, sync files across all mobile devices and computer, including Android, Windows Phone, iOS mobile devices, Windows, Mac.
-Also, you can access your data anytime anywhere.
+Microsoft cloud storage is a file hosting service, also called SkyDrive previously, which allows users to store any important files securely in the cloud, share files, sync files across all mobile devices and computer, including Android, Windows Phone, iOS mobile devices, Windows, Mac, and is also one of the important ways of Microsoft cloud backup.
+Besides, you can access your data anytime anywhere.

-Security: All cloud storage service take security seriously and Microsoft is not an exception.
+☛Security: All cloud storage services take security seriously and Microsoft is not an exception.
 With Microsoft OneDrive, you can encrypt data in transit and at rest.
 Also, you can encrypt specific files as needed.
-In addition, the team structure grant users required access.
+In addition, the team structure grants users the required access.

 Suitable for personal and business: Microsoft provider different users with different plans.
 For home users, you can use the basic 5GB plan or upgrade to 100GB or more.
 For business, you can use OneDrive for Business: $5/user/month, $10/user/month.
 Besides, you can also subscribe to Microsoft Office 365 for free cloud storage.